dkatargin/links-tagger/README.md

 # 🧠 Second brain

 Mental assistant which can store and find your memo.
+Supports russian and english languages.

 ### NLTK Packages